Seasons Make a Big Difference Here

-If you plan a trip to this national park and would like to enjoy cooler temperatures, I would recommend going during late November – early March, as it can make visiting the sites and trails which are primarily in the sun (as there isn’t a lot of shade from trees), more bearable.
+If you plan a trip to Death Valley and would like to enjoy cooler temperatures, I would recommend going during late November – early March, as it can make visiting the sites and trails which are primarily in the sun (as there isn’t a lot of shade from trees), more bearable.

 Our experience, although not in the winter months was enjoyable and memorable for the whole family, including our 5 year old twin boys.
 We drove into the park using highway 127 and stopped briefly at the Zabriskie Point.
 There was a small hike from the parking lot to the top of the hill to see both the view of the valley floor and also some interesting land formations.
 After leaving there, we continued to the Furnace Creek Visitors Center to grab our maps and find out where we could stay overnight.